nhatbui/captionbot/README.md

 # captionbot

-Captionbot is a simple API wrapper for https://www.captionbot.ai/
+Captionbot is a simple Go API wrapper for https://www.captionbot.ai/

 ## Installation